 Where is Gallipoli located?

-The official currency is the euro (EUR).
+The national currency is the euro (EUR).

 History of the city of Gallipoli